-The court received a complaint alleging that a judge engaged in judicial misconduct.1
+The court received a complaint alleging that a federal judge engaged in judicial misconduct.

-The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings ("Rules" or "RJCP") (Sept.
-17, 2015) allow for any individual to complain about a federal judge who the individual believes "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the court..."
+The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings ("RJCP") (Sept.
+17, 2015) allow for any individual to complain about a federal judge who the individual believes "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts . . . ."
 RJCP 1.
 Under the Rules, the chief judge reviews complaints of judicial misconduct that are filed with the court and determines whether they should be dismissed or referred for further proceedings.
 RJCP 11(a).
 The Rules also state that complaints against federal judges must be filed with the circuit clerk in the jurisdiction in which the subject judge holds office.
 RJCP 7(a).

-Here, the complaint is lodged against a state court judge presiding in North Carolina.
-The complaint does not name a judge who serves on the United States Court of Federal Claims.
-Therefore, the Chief Judge concludes that the complaint is not appropriate for consideration under the Judicial Conduct and Disability Act, see RJCP 4, which is grounds for dismissal under RJCP 11(c)(1)(G).
+Here, the complaint is lodged against a judge of the United States District Court for the Southern District of Texas, not a judge who serves on the United States Court of Federal Claims.
+The Chief Judge concludes that the complaint is not appropriate for consideration by this court under the RJCP because the complaint has been filed in the wrong court.
+See RJCP 7(a)(1).
 Therefore:

-IT IS ORDERED that the complaint is DISMISSED because the allegations are against individuals who are outside the scope of the RJCP, see RJCP 4, 11(c)(1)(G); and
+IT IS ORDERED that the complaint is DISMISSED because the allegations are against an individual who serves in an unrelated court, RJCP 11(c)(1)(F); and